 Willetta has been recognized in State Fair of Texas Photography Competitions including winning 2015’s Best of Show Amateur Category, and having a photograph selected for their 2017 calendar.

-Willetta's work has been included in art fairs and shows including Texas Photography Society exhibits, and Texas Tech’s International Cultural Center’s 'High & Dry Photography Exhibits'.
+Her work has also won awards in North Texas regional contests and has shown in Texas Photography Society’s exhibits, and Texas Tech’s International Cultural Center’s High & Dry Photography Exhibits.

 After retiring from a 30-year teaching career, Willetta enjoys working at Davis & Blevins Gallery, attending concerts, traveling, and spending time with family and friends.
 She and her husband make their home on beautiful Lake Nocona.